 – WOW Air appeared to be relegated to a shared counter with airlines from Asia.
 While I was there, construction was occurring and I.T. was on site.
 They may have taken down some of the computers, slowing the process.

-– The customs process and passport stamp was very quick and simple.
+– The customs process and passport stamp were very quick and simple.
 The customs official in Iceland said hello and goodbye.

 Initial Flight: $279.98 CDN